imadi/Astro/README.md

 # Astro

-Intergated with AWS Lex which gives various information about Astrology such as
+Code is deployed using serverless framework and runs on Lambda

-Day,Month,Tithi/Date,Star,Sunrise,Sunset,Moonrise and Moonset.
+Intergated with AWS Lex which gives various information about Astrology such as `Day,Month,Tithi/Date,Star,Sunrise,Sunset,Moonrise and Moonset`